Antibiotics: Types, Classification, List, Safety

 - Take antibiotics only for bacterial infections.
 Don’t use antibiotics for conditions caused by viruses such as the common cold, flu, cough, or sore throat.

 - Take antibiotics as directed by your healthcare provider.
-Using the wrong dose, skipping doses, or taking it longer or shorter than directed might contribute to bacteria resistance.
+Using the wrong dose, skipping doses, or taking it longer or shorter than directed might contribute to bacterial resistance.
 Even if you feel better after a few days, talk with your healthcare provider before discontinuing an antibiotic.

 - Take the right antibiotic.
 Using the wrong antibiotic for an infection might lead to resistance.
 Don’t take antibiotics prescribed for someone else.
 Also, don’t take antibiotics left over from a previous treatment.
 Your healthcare provider will be able to select the most appropriate antibiotic for your specific type of infection.